-Tuesday December 22nd is the Winter Solstice, which will be the shortest day and longest night of the year for those of us who dwell north of the equator.
+Friday December 22 is the day of the Winter Solstice in 2017 and will be the shortest day and longest night of the year for those of us who dwell north of the equator.
 And though now most of us have no fear of the sun continuing to fade away never to return, the lack of sunlight and knowledge that its going to get colder and colder for the next few months can be quite depressing.

 The Japanese have several customs for the TO-JI (冬至), as they call the winter solstice, which remain popular to this day.
 Not being religious rituals, these customs have developed with the intention of fortifying the body for the cold weather to come and also of adding color and fun to these darkest and gloomiest of days.

 The most commonly practiced custom for the winter solstice is putting YUZU (柚子), a type of citrus fruit, in the bath.
 This is called YUZUYU (柚子湯).
 The yuzu is the hardiest and most cold resistant citrus fruit, and thus represents human resistance to winter’s harsh chill.
 Its aroma, which fills the steamy bathroom when the fruits are placed in the bath, is believed to be therapeutic, and certainly makes for an invigorating (and fun!) change of pace from your everyday bath.*